MathAugusto/MathAugusto/README.md

 ## About :

-   - Solutions Engineer at ServiceNow, B.Tech in Systems Analysis and Development
+   - Cloud Solutions Engineer at Google, MBA in Cloud Engineering
    - Cloud Computing :heart:
    - Passionate about learning new technologies and programming languages.